nuxl0x/soul_reaper/README.md

 > **Self Soul Manipulation**
 > - 1 | Heal - This ability allows you to strongly maintain the shape of your own soul, resulting in healing effects.
 > - 2 | Saturate - You are able to feed your soul, granting you saturative effects.

+**Abilities (Page 2):**
+> **Grim Punch**
+> You are able to create a punch so forceful that you will create an explosion.
+>
+> **Short Teleport**
+> You are able to quickly dissapear and reappear a short distance in front of yourself.
+>
+> **Burying Stomp**
+> You can use your strength to stomp forcefully on the ground, resulting in a crater being created.
+>
+> **Reaper's Rage**
+> Channelling all of your rage, you are able to boost your physical damage output for 1 minute and 30 seconds, with a cooldown of 45 seconds.
+>
+> **Soul Block**
+> You are able to prevent the souls of your enemies from attacking yours, blocking their attacks.
+You are unable to move or use any attacks while blocking.

+**Power Obtainment**
+You are able to obtain the 'Soul Reaper' power by successfully obtaining a Scythe in survival, and then crafting it in the smithing table with a Wither Skeleton Skull and a Netherite Smithing Template.